We understand that one of the main reasons people come to St Davids is to enjoy its outstanding natural environment and coastline.

 At Caerfai Bay we are committed to preserving the stunning natural Pembrokeshire environment and we help our guests to support us.
 We are surrounded on all sides by organic farm land and respect for this environment and the Pembrokeshire National Coastline is a key part of running our park.
 We strive to minimise our impact on the natural environment in the following ways:

 Whilst much of the Park requires the grass to be kept short, where possible we allow the hedge boundaries and hedges to grow encouraging wild flowers, insects and other animals to thrive.
 We don’t use any weedkillers, pesticides or artificial fertilisers on our site – in the summer you may notice us out and about weeding by hand.
 We have lots of natural pollinators that visit our Park during the spring and summer months and we are committed to the organic ethos promoted by Caerfai Farm and do not wish to unsettle the natural balance disrupted by use of weedkillers.
 All timber work surrounding caravans, timber fences, gates and the like are only treated with water based preservatives.
 This is a coastal Park and we regularly consider appropriate planting and monitor the progress of shrubs and trees that have been planted in the last five years.
+Our static caravans are painted green and our amenity blocks/reception are painted brown, in keeping with the colours of the landscape.
+Our aim, to be more sympathetic and unobtrusive to the beautiful Pembrokeshire coastline.

 Wherever possible we use renewable sustainable energy.
 Solar panels on all the amenity blocks heat the water for wash basins and sinks; when necessary in high season, we do use oil back-ups so you’ll always have a hot shower/water.
 The electricity used to power our office is generated by photo voltaic cells.
 A ground source heat pump harnesses geothermal energy for heating hot water and underfloor heating in the larger amenity block.
 We try to minimise our consumption of energy by using low energy lighting where practical and our field lights are designed to reduce light pollution.
 We have future plans to install motion sensors for the internal lighting in our toilet and shower blocks to reduce the electricity that would have been used during the small hours when nobody is using these units.